 When to water seeds, seedlings, and established plants

 • Seeds.
-Water to the age of your crops: seeds require water to germinate, water gently and lightly after sowing seed to enable sprouting.
+Water to the age of your crops: seeds require water to germinate, and water gently and lightly after sowing the seed to enable sprouting.
 Water carefully at first to avoid washing away seeds just below the soil surface.

 • Seedlings.
 Seedlings have undeveloped, shallow root systems; water seedlings lightly and frequently to help roots develop.